 Can you identify any advantages you have over your competitors?
 For example, is there someone in your network who could provide referrals?
 Do you have specific experience within your industry that other trainers may not share?
 Do you have qualifications that set you apart?

 Think about how you plan to measure the progress of your business.
 Will you look at sales revenue, the number of bookings, hours worked, website traffic, social media metrics, or a combination of all of these?

 It’s helpful to think about who you are and how you want to portray your personal brand.
 Will you be happy working with this client group?
 Do you feel excited by your business model?
 Will you be able to live a balanced lifestyle?

 13. Your goals

 Your one-page business plan is also a great place to list your goals.
 What do you want to achieve over the next month, quarter, year or five years?
 By writing your goals down, it’s easier to keep an eye on working towards them.

 Once your business is more established, you can approach the same topics/headings armed with more concrete data to update your one-page plan on a regular basis.

 It can be a positive habit to write a new one-page business plan at the start of every year.
-Entrepreneurship and Personal Development expert, Patrick Bet-David, recommends that you give each annual business plan an inspirational heading, such as “2017: The Year of Launching My Business to the World” as it will remind you of your guiding principle for the year.
+Entrepreneurship and Personal Development expert, Patrick Bet-David, recommends that you give each annual business plan an inspirational heading, such as “2021: The Year of Launching My Business to the World” or “2022: The Year of Creating Evergreen Webinars” as it will remind you of your guiding principle for the year.